pongasoft/glu/docs/manual/src/main/sphinx/source/easy-production-setup.rst

   2013/07/11 09:49:32.964 INFO [GluPackager] Generated ZooKeeper instance [1] file:/private/tmp/prod-1/distributions/staging/zookeeper-clusters/zookeeper-cluster-stgZkCluster/org.linkedin.zookeeper-server-zk-host1-2.0.0/ => zk-host1:2181

 Step 4 also generates a set of convenient install scripts using the information from the meta model (especially the ``host`` and ``install`` entries).
 The install scripts are convenient scripts that you can look at/tweak.
-They should work essentially as-is if you use ``scp`` (provided the fact that you already have the proper credentials on the target host).
+They should work essentially as-is if you use ``scp`` (provided the fact that you already have the proper (ssh) credentials on the target host).

 .. tip::
    The scripts use the variables ``SCP_CMD``, ``SCP_OPTIONS`` and ``SCP_USER`` so you may want to override them to make the script behave differently.
 For example::